code-charity/youtube/README.md

+📟 Please get ready to help us in [**GitCoin Grants Round 13**](https://gitcoin.co/grants/4303/code4charity-users400000-years9-workdaily-income-2)
+   - Fortunately we got accepted for this democratic/public funding. - Every $1 donation in crypto *could* give us up to ~$15 .
+     Yet, to make your voice count, it has to happen March 9 - 24.
+And several of us will have to participate to stand out.

 <h1 align="center">«Improve YouTube!»</h1>
 <p align="center">
 <b><code>/ImprovedTube/</code></b> is a lightweight extension to improve your view & content discovery.
 Powerful features & a pretty UI.</p>